thisisjonchen/mlnotes/README.md

 `(DEF)` **Leaf Nodes**: The nodes at the very outside edges of the tree.
 These make a prediction.

 ### Learning Process
+With decision trees, there are some decisions we need to consider on our own:
+1. How to choose what feature to split on at each node to maximize purity (or minimize impurity)
+2. When do you stop splitting?
+(Splitting too much runs the risk of overfitting)
+   - When a node is 100% one class
+   - When splitting a node will result in the tree exceeding a maximum (user-set) depth
+   - When improvements in purity score are below a threshold
+   - When the number of examples in a node is below a threshold